Education improvements will not be affected by budget proposals

 "We have made a pledge to strengthen our education service and improve outcomes for our learners following the findings of the Estyn inspection last year," said Cllr Davies.

 "An additional £6m will be provided to the school delegated budget if our proposals are accepted.
 However, the council still faces significant financial pressures which means difficult decisions need to be taken including the efficiencies savings that have been identified by our education officers.

-"Cabinet recognises the challenges the faces regarding its education provision following the Estyn inspection and that is why we have worked with education officers to ensure any efficiencies have been kept to a minimum.
+"Cabinet recognises the challenges it faces regarding its education provision following the Estyn inspection.
+We have worked with education officers to ensure any efficiencies have been kept to a minimum.

-"Officers have given Cabinet and Estyn reassurances that they have sufficient resources to deliver the actions identified in the Post Inspection Action Plan and that they recognise the need to find more efficient and improved systems and ways to working to deliver these actions.
+"Officers have assured Cabinet and Estyn that they have sufficient resources to deliver the actions identified in the Post Inspection Action Plan.
+They recognise the need to find more efficient and improved systems and ways to working to deliver these actions.